solana-foundation/developer-content/content/guides/token-2022/mint-close-authority.md

   - /developers/guides/mint-close-authority
 ---

+Currently, there's no option to close Mint Accounts owned by the Token Program and reclaim the SOL allocated to these accounts.

-With the original Token program, it is not possible to close existing Mint Accounts.
-With Token Extensions, the `MintCloseAuthority` extension enables a designated Close Authority to close a Mint Account if the supply of the mint is 0.
+The ` MintCloseAuthority` extension introduces a solution to this limitation by allowing a designated Close Authority to close a Mint Account if the supply of the mint is 0.
+This feature provides a mechanism to recover SOL allocated to Mint Accounts that are no longer in use.

 In this guide, we'll walk through an example of using Solana Playground.
 Here is the [final script](https://beta.solpg.io/65700c73fb53fa325bfd0c4a).